• Home

 How to Dry Basil in the Traditional Method

 The traditional method for how to dry basil takes a lot longer, often multiple weeks, but there is less chance of damaging the leaves by cooking them or over-drying them.
-If you plan to use the traditional method of how to dry basil, it is vital that you leave some of the stems of each individual leaf intact.
+If you plan to use the traditional method of how dry basil, it is vital that you leave some of the stems of each individual leaf intact.
 This will be what you use to bunch the leaves together.

 The first step in the traditional method for how to dry basil is to bunch the leaves together.
 Gather the individual leaves into a stack with all of the stands facing the same way.
 Use a twist tie, twine, or rubber band to tie the stems together, keeping the bunch from falling apart.